j2jensen/CallMeMaybe/Readme.md

 # Call Me Maybe #
 A C# library to help you deal with optional values.
-It is open-sourced here on [BitBucket](https://bitbucket.org/j2jensen/callmemaybe), and is available from [NuGet](https://www.nuget.org/packages/CallMeMaybe/).
+It is open-sourced here on [GitHub](https://github.com/j2jensen/callmemaybe), and is available from [NuGet](https://www.nuget.org/packages/CallMeMaybe/).

-##Purpose##
+## Purpose ##

 Provides a class and a few extension methods to facilitate common operations with values that may or may not exist.